Ad-Dawhah (municipality): Administration

 According to the Ministry of Municipality and Urban Planning, the Municipality of Qatar became the first municipality to be established in 1963.
-Later that year, the name was changed to Municipality of Ad Dawhah.
+Later that year, the name was changed to the Municipality of Ad Dawhah.
 The country has been divided into eight municipalities since 2014.
 Doha is the most populated municipality among them with a population of 956,457 as of 2015.